msoutopico/omegat_scripts/restore_default_trans/README.md

 ![Alt text](https://i.imgur.com/FRIdRo6.png "x")

-2: When a unique segment only has one alternative translation, it removes the context properties so that it becomes a default translation.
+2: When a unique segment only has one alternative translation, it removes the context properties so that it becomes a default translation (unless there's a different enforce translation for the same source text).

 So in cases like segment 16, the alternative translation
 ![Alt text](https://i.imgur.com/MzQGAoU.png "x")